ic3qu33n/michelangelo-reanimator/README.md

 [![A video of the graphics payload displayed by the Michelangelo REanimator bootkit, a sprite (pixelated image) is displayed in a repeated pattern across the screen; the sprite is a drawing of a study of Michelangeo's Pieta, thus the image is of a woman (Mary) holding the body of her son (Jesus); color palette of the entire image changes each frame, so the result is that the animation of the sprite shifts colors; the effect is somewhat of a trip, between iridescent waterfall of holy image and shimmering mirage in the desert.]](https://github.com/ic3qu33n/michelangelo-reanimator/assets/121086940/3666d860-45ab-4e1e-80ac-6278550fec19)

+## Artist Statement
+This project is both a reverse engineering project and part of a body of work in my artistic practice.
+For additional details on the art process,  you can check out the [artist statement](https://ic3qu33n.fyi/blog/2023/08/26/polymorphic-printmaking)

+To view a gallery of *some* choice selections of my favorite output images from the bootkit, check out the [Michelangelo REanimator gallery](https://ic3qu33n.fyi/portfolio/m4lw4r3art/michelangelo-reanimator-gallery/)